lfarizav/docker_open5gs/README.md

 ## Network and deployment configuration

-The setup can be mainly deployed in two ways:

-1. Single host setup where eNB/gNB and (EPC+IMS)/5GC are deployed on a single host machine
-2. Multi host setup where eNB/gNB is deployed on a separate host machine than (EPC+IMS)/5GC

 ### Host setup configuration
 Edit only the following parameters in **.env** as per your setup